By ·Updated May 2026

 Caffe D'Bolla

-John Piquet operates what's credited as Salt Lake City's first micro-roaster and siphon bar, tucked into the Wells Fargo Center on South Main Street.
-The hours are narrow (10am-2pm and 3pm-6pm, Monday through Saturday), the space is intimate, and the brewing method is deliberate.
-Siphon coffee is a vacuum-based process that produces a cleaner, more complex cup than standard drip, and Piquet has built a reputation around it.
-Chef Viet Pham (Food & Wine Chef of the Year) has called his work "the best coffee in the world."
-Piquet also wrote a book, "Brewing Excellence," on building premium coffee programs for hospitality venues.
+John Piquet runs what's credited as Salt Lake City's first micro-roaster and siphon bar, tucked into the Wells Fargo Center on South Main.
+The hours are narrow (10am-2pm and 3pm-6pm, Monday through Saturday) and the space is small, but the brewing is what people come for.
+Siphon coffee uses vacuum pressure to brew, producing a cleaner cup than standard drip, and Piquet has built a reputation around this single method.
+Chef Viet Pham, a Food & Wine Chef of the Year, has called Piquet's work "the best coffee in the world."
+Piquet also wrote a book, Brewing Excellence, on building premium coffee programs for hospitality.

 See their full profile on Roast Local | Visit their website